pjonsson/datacube-core/docs/installation/MIGRATION-1.8-to-1.9.rst

    The postgis driver uses Alembic for managing schema migrations, so future changes to the postgis database schema will be much easier to roll out than in the past.

-   See below for more `information about migrating to the Postgis index driver<#the-new-postgis-index-driver>`_.
+   See below for more information about migrating to the :ref:`The New Postgis Index Driver`.

    Note that many other libraries in the ODC ecosystem may not work well with the Postgis driver at first.